 Vision Statements.
 A very special way to craft your “resolutions” and remind yourself in a frequent and powerful enough way to maintain the spirit with which the resolutions are made.

 You have so little to lose and so much to gain by taking these concepts to heart and actually following through on them.
+We all just completed a year of tremendous uncertainty and unprecedented challenges in 2020.
+While the year also had many gifts, it was truly difficult for most people.
+My hope is that everyone reading this is gearing up for an incredible bounce-back in 2021 and beyond!
 Now is your chance to set yourself up for a truly MAGICAL year ahead.
 But it’s not really magic.
 It’s a craft.
 Make it happen!